BLOG: All Things Higher Ed

 Political science education

-Beyond academics, students often benefit from internships, model United Nations events and advocacy opportunities that give them real-world experience before graduation.
+Beyond academics, you'll benefit from internships, study abroad programs, model United Nations events and advocacy opportunities that give you real-world experience so you're career-ready before graduation.

 Studying political science also provides an excellent foundation for success in law school.
 It helps develop critical thinking and research skills while offering a deep understanding of legal frameworks and public policy.
 Political science also hones communication and debate skills.